HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

     ref: []
 ```

-In addition to having P IDs from Wikidata, the `item_pattern_file` value is set to an empty string and the `item_source_csv` value designates a CSV spreadsheet.
+If you look carefully, you will see that this file is slightly different from the original `config.yaml` file.
+In addition to having P IDs that come from Wikidata, the `item_pattern_file` value is set to an empty string and the `item_source_csv` value designates a CSV spreadsheet that indicates the items for which metadata is to be downloaded.
 This spreadsheet must contain a column whose header is `qid`.
 Any other columns will be ignored.
 In this case, the [qids.csv](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/qids.csv) file contains the Q IDs of some famous statues:

 ![Q IDs to download](images/qids_csv.png)